apereo/cas/docs/cas-server-documentation/installation/Logging.md

 ### Log Levels

 While log levels can directly be massaged via the native `log4j2.xml` syntax, they may also be modified using the usual CAS properties.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#logging).

 ### Refresh Interval